MozillaFoundation/mozfest2016-demystify-the-web/mozfest-demystify-pathway-notes-1.md

 ###The Hall of Mirrors: Identity & Privacy on the Web

 **Range:** These interactive experiences and workshops help us discover who we are online as individuals and peoples connected with one another across the web.
-Provocative encunters, topics, and workshops help us consider who we are and what we want the web to be.
+Provocative encounters, topics, and workshops help us consider who we are and what we want the web to be.

 **Supporting Tickets:** [The Reactor](https://github.com/MozillaFoundation/mozfest-program-2016/issues/18), [Everyday Threat](https://github.com/MozillaFoundation/mozfest-program-2016/issues/19), [Privacy by Default, for Everyone.
 Everywhere](https://github.com/MozillaFoundation/mozfest-program-2016/issues/22), [Tor In Town To Educate People](https://github.com/MozillaFoundation/mozfest-program-2016/issues/124), [The Working Dead](https://github.com/MozillaFoundation/mozfest-program-2016/issues/161), [Re-Designing Gender Technology](https://github.com/MozillaFoundation/mozfest-program-2016/issues/211)